TV Tropes is 149% Funded

 - Torture Always Works: Subverted; Sam and Dean threaten their captive demon with torture and go through with it, but he doesn't care because he's more afraid of the torture the demon holding Dean's contract would put him through if he did talk.

-- Trauma Swing: Teenaged Bela.
+- Trauma Swing: Teenage Bela.

 - Villain Ball: Dean points out that if Bela had only asked for their help instead of stealing the Colt, they'd both have a chance of surviving.